zlsun/sunshine/README.md

 sunlib
 ===========
-A collection of useful macro-based utilities.
+A collection of useful utilities.